julianpeeters/avrohugger/README.md

 ## Testing

-The `scripted` task runs all tests.
+The `test` task will only run the tests in `src/test`.

-As per Doug Cutting's [recommendations](https://github.com/apache/avro/blob/trunk/lang/java/tools/src/test/java/org/apache/avro/tool/TestSpecificCompilerTool.java#L130) in the avro compiler tests, the string-based tests in `test` are augmented by `scripted` tests that generate and compile source that is run in de/serialization tests.
+The `scripted` task runs all tests in `src/test`, as well as the serialization tests in `src/sbt-test`. _Note:_ the scripted tests depend on a local version of `sbt-avrohugger` that needs to be published with the version of `avrohugger` that is to be tested.

 #### Credits
 Depends on [Avro](https://github.com/apache/avro) and [Treehugger](https://github.com/eed3si9n/treehugger). `avrohugger-tools` is based on [avro-tools](http://avro.apache.org/docs/1.7.7/gettingstartedjava.html#Serializing+and+deserializing+with+code+generation).